 The SDK is the best way to integrate with PX4 over MAVLink!
 It is supported by Dronecode, ensuring that it is robust, well tested, and maintained.

-The SDK is still in alpha development.
+The Dronecode SDK is in beta development.

 - The core C++ API has been created and is (largely) stable.

 - iOS development is supported using the Dronecode-SDK-Swift library.

 - Other cross-platform wrappers are actively being developed, and should be released soon.